leviskim17/dxf_creation_poc_2nd/README.md

 # DXF-creation-poc-2nd

-A 2nd POC project for testing the possiblity to combine three.js & "@tarikjabiri/dxf" based on Starter project for Three.JS as configured with Webpack 4 as a bundler.
+A 2nd POC project for DXF creation test to combine three.js & "@tarikjabiri/dxf" based on Starter project for Three.JS as configured with Webpack 4 as a bundler.

 ## Development